rajarshiroydev/AgriFlow-AI/README.md

     cd <repository_folder_name>
     ```

-2.  **Create Environment File (`.env`):**
+2.  **Configure Environment Variables (`.env`):**
-    In the root directory of the project, create a file named `.env`.
-Copy the contents from `.env.example` (if provided) or use the template below, filling in your actual credentials and paths if necessary.

-    **Example `.env` content:**
+    Navigate to the root directory of the cloned project.
+You should find a `.env` file.
+If it's not present, create one.
+    This file contains crucial settings, including API keys. **You will need to add your Syngenta Hackathon API Key.**

+    Open the `.env` file.
+It should look similar to this (especially the API key part):

     ```env
-    ENVIRONMENT=development

-    # Docker service names are used as hostnames
-    DATABASE_URL=postgresql://syngenta_user:syngenta_password@postgres_db:5432/syngenta_supplychain_db
-    CELERY_BROKER_URL=amqp://guest:guest@rabbitmq:5672/
-    CELERY_RESULT_BACKEND=redis://redis:6379/0

-    # Syngenta Hackathon API Credentials
-    SYNGENTA_HACKATHON_API_KEY=YOUR_ACTUAL_HACKATHON_API_KEY
+    # ... other variables like DATABASE_URL, CELERY_BROKER_URL etc. ...

-    SYNGENTA_HACKATHON_API_BASE_URL=https://quchnti6xu7yzw7hfzt5yjqtvi0kafsq.lambda-url.eu-central-1.on.aws/ # Or your specific endpoint
+    # Add your LLM API Keys here

-    # Path for the vector store (relative to project root when scripts run inside Docker container's /app mount)
-    VECTOR_STORE_PATH=data/processed/vector_store
+    #OPENAI_API_KEY="sk-..."

+    SYNGENTA_HACKATHON_API_KEY="your-api-key-here"
+    SYNGENTA_HACKATHON_API_BASE_URL="https://quchnti6xu7yzw7hfzt5yjqtvi0kafsq.lambda-url.eu-central-1.on.aws/"

+    # ... other variables like VECTOR_STORE_PATH ...
     ```

-    - **Important:** Replace `YOUR_ACTUAL_HACKATHON_API_KEY` with the API key provided for the hackathon.
+    - **Replace `"your-api-key-here"` with the actual `SYNGENTA_HACKATHON_API_KEY` provided for the hackathon.**
+    - Ensure all other URLs (DATABASE_URL, CELERY_BROKER_URL, CELERY_RESULT_BACKEND) are configured to use Docker service names as hostnames (e.g., `postgres_db`, `rabbitmq`, `redis`).
+The provided `.env` should already have these if it was committed.

-3.  **Build and Start Docker Containers:**
+3.  **Build and Start Backend Docker Containers:**
-    From the project root directory (where `docker-compose.yml` is located), run:
+    From the project root directory:

     ```bash
     docker-compose up --build -d
     ```

-    - `--build`: Builds the Docker images for your application services.
+    - This command builds the Docker images for backend services and starts them in detached mode.
-    - `-d`: Runs containers in detached mode (in the background).
-    - This command will start the FastAPI backend, PostgreSQL database, RabbitMQ, Redis, and the Celery worker (if configured).
-    - Wait a minute or two for all services to initialize, especially the database.
-You can check the status with `docker-compose ps`.
+    - Wait for services like `postgres_db`, `rabbitmq`, `redis`, and `app` (FastAPI) to initialize.
+Check status with `docker-compose ps`.

-4.  **Run Data Processing Scripts:**
+4.  **Run Data Processing Scripts (Inside Docker):**
-    These scripts need to be run once to load data into the PostgreSQL database and create the vector store from PDF documents.
-Execute them inside the running `app` container:
+    Execute these commands one after the other from the project root directory.
+Wait for each to complete.

     - **a.
-Load SQL Data:**
+Load SQL Data into PostgreSQL:**

       ```bash
       docker-compose exec app python scripts/load_sql_data.py
       ```

-      _(Wait for this to complete.
-It will populate the `supply_chain_transactions` table.)_

     - **b.
-Ingest Documents for Vector Store:**
+Ingest PDF Documents into Vector Store:**
       ```bash
       docker-compose exec app python scripts/ingest_documents.py
       ```
-      _(This script will process PDFs, generate embeddings via the hackathon API, and create a ChromaDB vector store. **This step can take several minutes** depending on the number of documents and API responsiveness.
-Please be patient.)_
+      _(This script processes PDFs and generates embeddings. **This step can take several minutes.** Please be patient and monitor the console output for completion or errors.)_

-5.  **Access the Application:**
+5.  **Run the Frontend Application:**

-    - **Frontend (React App):**
-      The React frontend is typically run with its own development server.
+    You will need two terminals open simultaneously for this step and the next.

+    - **Terminal 1 (Backend - Already Running):** Your Docker containers (FastAPI, database, etc.) should be running from Step 3.
+You can monitor their logs with `docker-compose logs -f app`.

+    - **Terminal 2 (Frontend - React Development Server):**
       1. Navigate to the frontend directory:
           ```bash
           cd frontend
           ```
-      2. Install dependencies (if you haven't already):
+      2. Install dependencies (if not already done, or if `package-lock.json` changed):
           ```bash
           npm install
           # OR